Rahulsharma0810/notes-rvsharma-com/LLM/MCP Server.md

 Modal Context Protocol, is a standard to integrate 3 rd Party tools, data soures and APIs with LLM.

+MCP is like **an API app store for LLMs and agents** — plug, play, and go.

 This Help Individual Contributor to
 - Eliminate Glue code.
 - Modularity.
 - Agent Ecosystem Support.

 You Can think this for example you want create a Travel Planning agent, For Example you would like to go let's Singapore.